Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 What Changed in 2026

-The FDA issued warning letters to three compounding pharmacies in early 2026.
+The FDA has continued issuing warning letters to compounding pharmacies in 2026.
 These are not abstract risks — they are real facilities where real patients received medications.

 - Sterile injections being filled on a benchtop table in a room with carpeted floors